2.2 Summary of material accounting policies

 m) Income taxes

 Current income tax is measured at the amount expected to be paid to the tax authorities in accordance with the Income-tax Act, 1961.
-Current tax items are recognized in correlation to the underlying transaction either in other comprehensive income or directly in equity.
+Current tax items are recognised in correlation to the underlying transaction either in other comprehensive income or directly in equity.

-Deferred tax assets and liabilities are measured at the tax rates that are expected to apply in the year when the asset is realized or the liability is settled, based on tax rates (and tax laws) that have been enacted or substantively enacted at the reporting date.
-Deferred tax items are recognized in correlation to the underlying transaction either in other comprehensive income or directly in equity.
+Deferred tax assets and liabilities are measured at the tax rates that are expected to apply in the year when the asset is realised or the liability is settled, based on tax rates (and tax laws) that have been enacted or substantively enacted at the

-Current tax assets and current tax liabilities are offset when there is a legally enforceable right to set off the recognized amounts and there is an intention to settle the asset and liability on a net basis.
+Current tax assets and current tax liabilities are offset when there is a legally enforceable right to set off the recognised amounts and there is an intention to settle the asset and liability on a net basis.
 Deferred tax assets and deferred tax liabilities are offset when there is a legally enforceable right to set off current tax assets against current tax liabilities; and the deferred tax assets and the deferred tax liabilities relate to income taxes levied by the same taxation authority.

 n) Investment in subsidiaries, joint ventures and associates